What can I do to help?

 It’s also important, when possible, to talk with your loved one’s doctor and ask if they have any suggestions on how you can provide more help.

-- When to take their medication
+Offer reminders on when to take their medication

-- Be a partner at their medical appointments:
+Be a partner at their medical appointments

-To learn more about caring for someone with diabetes, Diabetes Canada offers programs and services for people affected by diabetes.
+To learn more about caring for someone with diabetes, Diabetes Canada; offers programs and services for people affected by diabetes.

 Don’t be afraid to offer help to your loved one and ask questions when you are unsure.
 Ask your loved one what would be helpful.
 And, take advantage of the support offered in your community.